 - Another time we added about 1/2 of a cup of ricotta cheese into the mix when it was done as well as a dollop on top, that was fabulous too.

-- Crockpot lasagna casserole made in your slow cooker
+- Our easy Crockpot lasagna made in your slow cooker we love as well, no boiling required for that one either

 - Directions and cook times below will apply for any style pressure cooker